sparkison/m3u-editor-docs/docs/about/custom-domains.md

     environment:
       - TZ=Etc/UTC
       - APP_URL=https://your-custom-tld.com
-      # This is used for websockets and in-app notifications
-      # Set to your machine/container IP where m3u editor will be accessed, if not localhost
-      - REVERB_HOST=your-custom-tld.com
-      - REVERB_SCHEME=https
     volumes:
       # This will allow you to reuse the data across container recreates.
       # Format is: <host_directory_path>:<container_path>